Close×

 Myriam Simard Parent is a visual artist who works in wood sculpture.
 She earned a master’s degree in sculpture and ceramics from Concordia University in 2023.
 Her work has recently been exhibited at Caravansérail (Rimouski), CIRCA art actuel (Montreal), and Adélard (Frelighsburg).

-She creates her works using traditional techniques such as direct carving, woodturning, and various assembly methods.
+She creates her works using traditional craft techniques such as direct carving, woodturning, and various assembly techniques.
 Through a stylized approach infused with humor, she depicts and reinterprets elements drawn from her daily life or her memories: clothing, food, and animals.

 Through his work, wood becomes a space for reflection on our relationship with objects, living beings, popular culture, and the place they occupy in our identities.

-Myriam is part of the first cohort of six emerging artists from Quebec participating in the “Habiter le MAC” residency at the Musée d’art contemporain de Montréal.
+Myriam is one of the first group of six emerging artists from Quebec to participate in the “Habiter le MAC” residency at the Musée d’art contemporain de Montréal.

 https://myriamsimardparent.com/